About the Biology Major

 1. BA and BS degrees in Biology

 The Biology department offers both a BA and a BS in Biology.
 The requirements for both of these are described in the documents below.
 The decision as to which to pursue is dependent on several factors.
-Some tips on making the decision are located in the FAQ below.
+Some tips on making the decision are located in the FAQ at the bottom on this page.

 View a suggested course schedule for a four year plan to graduate with a BS in Biology.